morerokk/DummyToon/README.md

 # Dummy Toon Shader
-A toon shader for Unity 2019 and up.
+A toon shader for Unity 2018 (and older, including 2017 and 5.6).
 Supports the Forward rendering pipeline.
-For earlier versions of Unity, check the `unity2018` branch.
+For versions of Unity 2019 and up, check the `master` branch.

 ## Features
 * Solid toon shading that looks good and consistent in a large variety of different lighting setups